icmccorm/mirilli/README.md

 In this stage, you will compile the dataset, examine its output, and compare it against several of the statistics shown in the paper to confirm that they can be replicated using our tool.
 This and each subsequent step requires our Docker image.

-After launching a container, execute the following command to build our dataset.
+After launching a container, execute the following command to build our dataset. **This command will take 3-5 minutes to complete**
 ```
 # make build
 ```